 First of all, I can’t repeat it enough — you need to wear sunscreen all day, every day!
 This includes cloudy days and days you think you’ll be covered.
 Chances are, if you walk out your front door at some point during the day, your skin will be exposed to sun.
 We all love our Vitamin D, but we want you to enjoy it safely.

-Swing by our shop at Skin Pharm and pick up one of the following options: 100% Mineral Tinted or Sheer Defense.
+Swing by our shop at Skin Pharm and pick up one of the following options: 100% Mineral Tinted, Sheer Defense or Clear Defense.
 100% Mineral Tinted is best for dry, normal and sensitive skin types while Sheer Defense is best for oily skin.
 Both of these formulas offer a sheer, universal tint while the Clear Defense has no tint at all.

-If you come to the office for your scheduled appointment with a sunburn, we won’t be able to do any of these procedures on you, unfortunately!
+If you come to the office for your scheduled appointment with a sunburn, we won’t be able to do any of these procedures on you!
 Also, you might get a (friendly) lecture about sunscreen!

 On days you plan to be outside for extended periods of time, remember to wear sun-protective clothing (as if you needed an excuse to buy that chic wide-brimmed hat).
 Increase your water intake so you don’t get dehydrated, as that doesn’t look good on anybody.
-If you do find your skin is a little parched or fried at the end of the day, do some damage control with our Recovery Lotion to heal your skin, or by spritzing yourself with Avene Mist.
+If you do find your skin is a little parched or fried at the end of the day, do some damage control with our Recovery Lotion to heal your skin.